-- A. Good judgment and discretion should be used when receiving personal telephone call.
+- A. Good judgment and discretion should be used when receiving personal calls.
 Personal calls should not impact on an employee's (student's) ability to complete their work and Medical Center business should not wait as the result of personal phone calls. - B. Cell phones should be turned off during an employee (student's) scheduled shift (clinical time).
-Incoming calls to employees (students) should not be answered while they are working (on the clinical unit).
+Incoming calls to employees (students) should not be answered while working (on the clinical unit).

-While in the school building, students may only use their cell phone during their break times and at lunch.
+While in the school building, students may only use their cell phone during breaks and at lunch.
 Cell phones must be turned off and placed at the front of the classroom during exams and exam reviews.